 Six indicted by federal grand jury for drug trafficking

 Mar.
-26—BOSTON — Six individuals have been indicted by a federal grand jury in connection with a fentanyl trafficking operation that spanned across northern New England, officials said.
+31—BOSTON — Six individuals have been indicted by a federal grand jury in connection with a fentanyl trafficking operation that spanned across northern New England, officials said.

 Randell Starlin Medina Rodriguez, 26, of Andover; Williams Colon Sanchez, 26, of Lawrence; Douglas Morris, 31, of Bangor; Robert Rodriguez Jr., 48, of Portland; and Cortney Moulton, 37, of West Bath, were charged with conspiracy to distribute and to possess with intent to distribute 400 grams or more of fentanyl and 100 grams or more of p-Fluorofentanyl, a fentanyl analogue, according to the Department of Justice.